The revenue decline you are seeing is real — but it is not what you think

 AI search visitors convert at 23x the rate of traditional organic search visitors (industry research).
 That means 1,000 visitors from AI search produce roughly the same number of conversions as 23,000 visitors from traditional organic search.

-The platform-specific data confirms this.
-ChatGPT users convert at 14.2%, compared to roughly 2–3% for traditional organic traffic.
-Perplexity users convert at 12.4%.
+The conversion data confirms this across channels.
+AI-referred visitors convert at rates 5–7x higher than traditional organic traffic.
 AI conversions were 31% higher than other traffic sources during the 2025 holiday season (Adobe Analytics).
 These are not marginal improvements.
 This is a different category of traffic quality.

 The volume is growing fast